 Are you eager to wild camp, but a little unsure of the rules that apply for wild camping?
 Then this article is for you.
 We go through laws and regulations, and offer tips so that you can equip yourself properly and find the best wild camping sites.

-When travelling in a motorhome, campervan or caravan, you can choose to spend the night at campsites or stop sites, or free camp, which means that you spend the night in a place that isn’t specifically made for camping vehicles, for example in nature.
+When traveling with a motorhome, campervan, or caravan, you can choose to spend the night at campsites or pitches, or you can choose wild camping.
+Wild camping means spending the night in a place not specifically prepared for camping vehicles, for example in a parking lot or in an area close to nature.
+All ways to spend the night have their pros and cons, and can be suitable for different occasions.

 To spend the night at campsites

-Campsites can often be beautifully located and close to nature, and it isn’t uncommon for a campsite to have the finest location right next to the sea or a lake.
-At a campsite you will find all the services you need, such as toilets, showers, electricity and the opportunity to fill and empty tanks.
-At some campsites there are also different types of activities such as restaurants, pools and programs for children.
+Campsites can often be close to nature and beautiful scenery, and it is not unusual for a campsite to have the very best location right next to the sea or a lake.
+At a campsite, you will find all the services you need, such as toilets, showers, electricity and the possibility to fill and empty tanks.
+At some campsites, there are also different kinds of activities such as restaurants, swimming pools, and activities for children.
+Camping overnight is generally more expensive than camping at a pitch, and how big a difference there is, varies.
+There is everything from simple nature campsites, which cost about the same as a pitch, to exclusive campsites with all the activities you can imagine, which of course is represented by the higher price.

 Several motorhomes parked by lake on a campsite